 Mime type: audio/amr

-Essentially there are two types of AMR file formats; AMR- Narrow Band and AMR-Broad band.
-Below is the brief description of the two:
+There are two AMR file formats: AMR- Narrow Band and AMR-Broad band.
+Below is a brief description of the two:

-AMR – WB (Wideband): As the name suggests, this is an enhanced vocoder and uses a wider bandwidth than AMR-NB.
-It stores voice at a much higher quality i.e. the frequency range used in this ranges between 50 -7000 Hz.
-Because of its higher frequency range and superior speech quality, AMR-WB is improved for use in GSM (Global System for Mobile Communications) i.e. 2G technology and UMTS (Universal Mobile Telecommunications System) i.e. 3G technologies.
+AMR – WB (Wideband): As the name suggests, this enhanced vocoder uses a wider bandwidth than AMR-NB.
+It stores voice at a much higher quality, i.e., the frequency range used in this ranges between 50 -7000 Hz.
+Because of its higher frequency range and superior speech quality, AMR-WB is improved for use in GSM (Global System for Mobile Communications), i.e., 2G technology, and UMTS (Universal Mobile Telecommunications System), i.e., 3G technologies.